 - Cleanse twice a day.
 Washing your face with a gentle exfoliating cleanser that’s formulated for your face will help remove excess oil and dead skin, without stripping natural moisture.
 Try: SLMD Salicylic Acid Cleanser

 - Moisturize.
 Even oily and acne-prone skin needs moisturizer to prevent transepidermal water loss (TEWL) that can weaken the skin barrier.
 Try: SLMD Facial Moisturizer

 - Use treatments wisely.
 Targeted solutions are great, but don’t overdo it.
 Too much exfoliating, masking, or mixing of active ingredients can do more harm than good.
-Try: SLMD Retinol Serum, Resurfacing Acne Swipes
+Try: SLMD Retinol Resurfacing Serum, AHA/BHA Swipes

 - Wear sunscreen.
 UV rays cause DNA damage and inflammation, which can leave skin susceptible.
 Use a broad-spectrum sunscreen daily.
 Try: SLMD Dual Defender